 “It isn’t.
 I was simply making an observation.”

-“Keep your observations to yourself, and tell me why I’m here.”
+“Keep your observations to yourself.
+Tell me why I’m here.”

-“You were selected to help me with an experiment.”
+“You were chosen to assist in an experiment.”
 He led Morgan into another room as antiseptic white as the one in which they began.
 Plate glass partitioned the room and on Morgan’s side, waited a machine similar to an electronic keyboard.
 Each key played a voltage higher than the last, in steps of fifteen volts, instead of a different tone.

 On the other side sat a person connected to heart-monitoring equipment.
 Lines connected him to the keyboard on Morgan’s side.
 The person on the other side mopped his forehead with a shirtsleeve while poring over a sheet of paper.
 He kept glancing around the room, and his bloodshot eyes were wide and staring when they met Morgan’s.
-“The volunteer on the other side is our subject in an experiment concerning learning and negative reinforcement.
+“The experiment concerns learning and negative reinforcement.
 The subject before you is a volunteer.”